Articles of Incorporation and Rules

 (Duties and Powers)

-Article 2 The Board of Directors shall decide on the business operations of the Association and supervise the directors in the performance of their duties.
+Article 2 The Board of Directors shall decide on the execution of the union's business and supervise the execution of duties by the directors.

 (Composition and Attendance)